HomeTriviaMusic StarsWolfgang Amadeus Mozart

 ✓ TRUE

-He composed Symphony No. 1 in E-flat major in 1764–65, around age 8 or 9, with help from his father Leopold.
+Wolfgang Amadeus Mozart composed Symphony No. 1 in E-flat major (K. 16) in 1764–65, when he was around 8 years old, with guidance from his father Leopold.

 6.